 Ben: So, I understand there are two tiers of licenses, what’s the difference between them?

-Roxanne: Really the differences between the two licenses whether people are continuing their education.
+Roxanne: Really the difference between the two licenses is whether people are continuing their education.
 So the tier one license is for professional, registered, consulting, or practicing arborists.
 Within that tier, there are three categories of license.
 So there are quite a lot of categories of a license, which means that there’s something pretty much for everyone.
-But that tear one license requires specific qualifications, it requires specific insurances and it also requires a commitment to ongoing education.
+But that tier one license requires specific qualifications, it requires specific insurance and it also requires a commitment to ongoing education.

 So people who don’t have those specific qualifications or don’t want to commit to continuing education, then the tier two license is the option for them.
 There are five categories in that one and the major thing in the tier two license is that all license holders must have a construction induction card.

 Ben: So a white card, yeah?